 "Do we insist on it?
 No. But I think it will happen at some stage ", - he said.

 According to him, the world is in Syria, while maintaining the Assad government "hard to imagine", but not "impossible", according to TASS.

 Wall Street Journal writes that, according to Trump, in the case of use of chemical weapons Damascus required "once a military response," the United States.
 "Response", he said, are possible when using Damascus barrel bomb.

 In this Trump is not going to "profoundly interfere" in the situation in Syria, because "there are other battles", more important for the United States (we have in mind the internal problems of the United States).

 "We do not need this quagmire," - said Trump.

-At a joint press conference with NATO Secretary General Jens Stoltenberg at the White House Trump she said that "it is time to put an end to a brutal civil war."
+At a joint press conference with NATO Secretary General Jens Stoltenberg in the White House, Trump stated that "it's time to put an end to this brutal civil war."

 "The terrible killings of civilians with chemical weapons, including defenseless children must firmly reject all countries who value human life," - he said.

 Assad while he called the "butcher".
 He reiterated the civilian casualties, adding that "we need this to do something."
 Trump has expressed confidence that the US missile strike on Syria was the right solution.